-Program Performance Reports
+Performance Reports

-- Semiannual Performance Reports and a Final Performance (Closeout) Report are required to be submitted directly to the COPS Office via Just Grants.
-There are a few changes to the COPS performance reports: - Progress reports are now called Performance Reports - Agencies must submit a separate performance report for each award - Information that was previously filled in automatically on reports (for example, the number of sworn officers awarded, award number) is now entered manually by the agency completing the report
+Semiannual Performance Reports and a Final Performance (Closeout) Report are required to be submitted directly to the COPS Office via JustGrants.
+Agencies must submit a separate performance report for each award.

-How do we file a performance report?
+How do we file a Performance Report?

 Only the Grants Award Administrator for your organization will be able to view and submit a performance report.
+For information on assigning a Grant Award Administrator to your award, see the Entity Management Job Aid Reference Guide on the JustGrants website.

 To submit your performance report, please log in to JustGrants and check your worklist or the "Funded Award Performance Management" tab for performance reports.
-The Grant Award Administrator can locate the current report question set in JustGrants in two locations: in My Worklist or on the Performance Management tab of the funded award.
+The Grant Award Administrator can locate the current report question set in JustGrants in two locations: My Worklist or on the Performance Management tab of the funded award.
+Information on JustGrants Performance Reporting is found here.

-If you experience issues with submitting your performance report, please contact JustGrants Support at JustGrants.Support@usdoj.gov or 833-872-5175, Monday through Friday between the hours of 5:00 a.m. and 9:00 p.m.
+If you experience issues with submitting your performance report, please contact JustGrants Support at JustGrants.support@usdoj.gov or 833-872-5175, Monday through Friday between the hours of 5:00 a.m. and 9:00 p.m.
 ET; and Saturday, Sunday, and federal holidays from 9:00 a.m. to 5:00 p.m.
 ET.